 How to help managers become better coaches to enable performance

 Open, honest conversations are not always easy.
 You may find some employees are ready and willing to discuss everything straight off the bat – which makes dealing with issues a lot easier.
 Others may be open about some aspects, such as work performance and operational challenges, but reticent to discuss

 wellbeing, motivation or feedback (especially if they have not come from a people-centric workplace where such discussions could put career progression at risk).
 Then there are those that are very much a closed book.
 In all three cases, ensuring that the right conversations take place, at the right time, means that managers need to know how to ask the right questions.

-From empowering employees to set a time effective structured agenda and providing Regular Feedback, through to setting Objectives & OKRs and addressing Wellbeing and motivation, the OpenBlend platform provides an easy to use framework and empowers managers and employees alike to have the right one-on-one conversations, at the right time: improving wellbeing, driving productivity and increasing engagement.
+From empowering employees to set a time-effective structured agenda and providing Regular Feedback, through to setting Objectives & OKRs and addressing wellbeing and motivation, the OpenBlend platform provides an easy to use framework that empowers managers and employees alike to have the right one-on-one conversations, at the right time: improving wellbeing, driving productivity and increasing engagement.